galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    {: .comment}
 >
 > 2. Your `ansible` version is `>=2.10`, you can check this by running `ansible --version`
-> 3. You have an [inventory file](../ansible/tutorial.html#inventory-file) with the VM or host specified where you will deploy Galaxy.
-We will refer to this group of hosts as "galaxyservers."
+> 3. You have an [inventory file](../ansible/tutorial.html#inventory-file) with the VM or host specified where you will deploy Galaxy and Galaxy's database.
+We will refer to these group of hosts as "galaxyservers" and "dbservers," respectively.
 > 4. Your VM has a public DNS name: this tutorial sets up SSL certificates from the start and as an integral part of the tutorial.
 > 5. Your VM has `python3` installed.
 >